ryzenboi98/nba-stats/README.md

 You can now check all of the docker instances with the command `docker container ls -a` and check if your instance is running.
 If not, you must start your instance by running the command `docker start 'instance_name'`.
-Once the instance is running you need to make a connection the the instance using the command line:
+Once the instance is running you need to make a connection to the instance using the command line:

 `docker exec -it 'instance_name' /bin/bash`

-After connecting to the instance you need setup your postgresql database by running the command `psql -U 'username'` with the default username as `postgres` and create the database by writing the command `create database 'database_name';`.
+After connecting to the instance you need to connect to postgresql by running the command `psql -U 'username'` with the default username as `postgres` and create the database by writing the command `create database 'database_name';`.

 At this moment you are now ready to setup the final configuration on the file `application.yml` where you will need to insert the database information as it is described on the file.